Lakshman Das Mittal

 Lakshman Das Mittal (also spelled as Lachhman Das Mittal; born in Hoshiarpur in August 1931) is an Indian businessman.
 He is the owner and chairman of the Sonalika Group.
-He is 82nd richest person of India. with the net worth of USD $2.31 billion.
+He is 82nd richest person of India. with the net worth of US$2.31 billion.
 He has been the Chairman of Tractor Manufacturer's Association of India and member of National Council of Confederation of Indian Industry.

 Early life and education

 Lachhman Das Mittal was born in 1931 in Hoshiarpur, Punjab.
 Mittal earned a Master of Arts degree in English & Urdu from Panjab University.
 He began his career as an insurance agent with the Life Insurance Corporation of India (LIC).
 In 1970 he started producing wheat threshers with the help of local blacksmiths in Hoshiarpur, Punjab.
-The following year his family went bankrupt and by 1970 his net worth was Rs 1 lakh.
+The following year his family went bankrupt and by 1970 his net worth was ₹1 lakh.
 He said, "Once I applied for dealership of Maruti Udyog but was rejected.
 Today, I give out dealerships."
-According to Forbes, Mittal was ranked 82nd among India’s richest individuals with a net worth of $2.31 billion.
+According to Forbes, Mittal was ranked 82nd among India's richest individuals with a net worth of $2.31 billion.

 In the Forbes list of India's 100 richest individuals, published on October 9, 2024, he was ranked 54th with a net worth of $5.69 billion.